wolfpld/moderncore/doc/iv.md

 </div>

 iv is a Wayland application that can display images.
 Fractional scaling is properly supported (you can't run without it), along with true HDR output if you have the proper setup. iv does not use any UI toolkits (such as GTK or Qt) to interact with the Wayland compositor.
+Vulkan 1.4 is required.

 ### Fractional scaling